Offlein/obob-barker/README.md

 The app, once hosted on a server, runs entirely in the user's browser.
 No data is transmitted from the user to any other server, making it as secure as the desktop visiting it.

-Users must have a PDF copy of the OBOB question set _and_ a backup set for the round they are moderating.
+Users must have a PDF copy of the OBOB questionset _and_ a backup set for the round they are moderating.

+Questionsets are expected to be PDFs generated from the official (confidential) OBOB PDFs.
+They are expected to be exactly 4 pages, each with 4 questions on them.
+The first two pages should be "In Which Book" questions, and the latter two should be "Content" questions.
+It is easy to collate the "one big questionset" using [a simple Python script like this one](https://gist.github.com/Offlein/6d37a59b6b699a6d96fcbd3e5ab3401b).
+(But the variables would need to be tweaked depending on the number of question sets and introduction pages and stuff!)

 ## Project Setup